TITLE 23: EDUCATION AND CULTURAL RESOURCES

 "Certificate of Approval" means the letter from the Board giving an institution approval to operate under the 1945 Act.

-"Change Request" means a written proposal to modify an approved degree program.
-A modification is a change to any of the following: degrees offered; degree title; reclassification of instructional programs code (CIP code); and the admission, retention, or graduation requirements of the approved program.
+"Change request" means a written proposal to modify an approved certificate or degree program.
+A modification is a change to any of the following: certificate offered; degrees offered; certificate or degree title or designation; Classification of Instruction Programs code (CIP code); program status; and the admission, retention or graduation requirements of approved programs.

 "Degree" means any designation, appellation, series of letters or words, or other symbol that signifies or purports to signify that the recipient has satisfactorily completed an organized academic program of study beyond the secondary school level.
 For the purposes of this Part, an "organized academic program of study beyond the secondary school level" shall be defined as: